jp3tty/Pewlett-Hackard-Analysis/README.md

 Employees born between January 1, 1952 and December 31, 1955 were considered "retirement age" and only an individual's current title was used for this list.

 ### Employees Eligible for the Mentorship Program
 To brace for the wave of retirements, Pewlett Hacker is intiating a mentorship program for employees (offered to individuals born in 1965) to train into senior level positions.
 A total of 1549 employees have been identified as potential candidates.
-The list below show the first 10 individual who qualify.
+The list below show the first 10 individuals who qualify.

 ![MentorshipEligibility](https://github.com/jp3tty/Pewlett-Hackard-Analysis/blob/main/Images/MentorshipEligibility.PNG)